Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: small displacement sets, weak attraction theory and further obstructions to (relative) hyperbolicity

-Following corollary produces examples similar to Example \ref{notrh} when the small displacement sets are sufficiently separated. \begin{proposition} Let $\phi_i$ be rotationless and partially fully irreducible with respect to $F^i$ and assume $d_{\FF}(\mathcal S_{\phi_i}, \mathcal S_{\phi_j})\geq 2$ for all $j\neq i$.
+Following proposition produces examples similar to Example \ref{notrh} when the small displacement sets are sufficiently separated. \begin{proposition} Let $\phi_i$ be and partially fully irreducible on $F^i$ and assume $d_{\FF}(\mathcal S_{\phi_i}, \mathcal S_{\phi_j})\geq 5$ for all $j\neq i$.
 Suppose that some $\phi_i$ fixes a rank $1$ free factor $[g]$.
-Then $\F \rtimes \widehat{Q}$ is not hyperbolic relative to any collection of subgroups so that cusps are preserved. \end{proposition} \begin{proof} We note that $[g]$ is carried by $\mathcal{K}^*_i$.
-Corollary \ref{rank1ff} tells us that $[g]$ is weakly attracted to every attracting lamination of $\phi_j$, $j\neq i$.
-Proposition \ref{nrh} now completes the proof. \end{proof}
+Then $\F \rtimes \widehat{Q}$ is not hyperbolic relative to any collection of subgroups so that cusps are preserved. \end{proposition} \begin{proof} We note that by Proposition \ref{pfisep} (item (5)) - $[g]$ is is not carried by the nonattracting subgroup system of any attracting lamination of any $\phi_j$ for $j\neq i$.
+This tells us that $[g]$ is weakly attracted to every attracting lamination of $\phi_j$, $j\neq i$.
+Using the fact that $[g]$ is carried by $\mathcal{K}^*_i$, Proposition \ref{nrh} now completes the proof. \end{proof}